daptablade/docs/mynewbook/Tutorials/A structure-structure interaction simulation with preCICE.md

 ### Post-processing

 This component runs only after the coupled structure-structure interaction simulation completes.
-It joins the *.frd output files from both beam simulation participants to form a new file with the entire beam.
+It joins the .frd output files from both beam simulation participants to form a new file with the entire beam.
-The output can be visualised in CalculiX Graphics as described in the [Inspect the outputs](tutorials-precice-beam-inspect-outputs) section.
+The output can be visualised in CalculiX GraphiX as described in the [Inspect the outputs](tutorials-precice-beam-inspect-outputs) section.

 Create the component: